ethereum/ethereum-org-website/src/content/decentralized-identity/index.md

 5. Decentralized identity should work well with emerging zero-knowledge technologies that will enable individuals to prove they own or have done something without revealing what that thing is.
 This could become a powerful way to combine trust and privacy for applications such as voting.

-6. Decentralized identity enables anti-Sybil mechanisms that can identify when one individual human is pretending to be multiple humans in order to game or spam some system.
+6. Decentralized identity enables anti-Sybil mechanisms to identify when one individual human is pretending to be multiple humans to game or spam some system.

 ## Decentralized identity use-cases {#decentralized-identity-use-cases}